Brand Positioning, like the term states, is occupying a vacant, perceptual space in the minds of willing and able target consumer.

 Join top 5% of brands

-ROHIT BANOTA, FOUNDER of STORYSAVES, has created, transformed and grown dozens of health food and beauty CPG companies brands across North America using proprietary Brand Story and Brand Diffussion processes.
+ROHIT BANOTA, FOUNDER of STORYSAVES, has created, transformed and grown dozens of health and beauty CPG companies brands across North America using proprietary Brand Story and Brand Diffussion processes.

 He has over 15 years of marketing and business experience growing consumer packaged brands including startups and MNCs like P&G and AB InBev.